Dual relations between line congruences in $\mathbb{R}^3$ and surfaces in $\mathbb{R}^4$: Loewner's Type Conjectures

-\begin{proof} If Conjecture 1 holds, then Conjecture 1a also holds by taking the affine pedal.
-Conversely, assume Conjecture 1a holds and let $G$ is an immersion.
-By Proposition \ref{Prop:CharPedal}, $G$ is the affine pedal of some eq\"uiaffine pair $(f,\xi)$, and by Proposition \ref{Prop:PrincipalAsymptotic}, $x_0$ is an umbilical point for this pair.
-Moreover, the curvature lines of $(f,\xi)$ correspond to asymptotic lines of $G$, which proves that Conjecture 1 holds.
+\begin{proof} If Conjecture 1 holds, then Conjecture 2 also holds by duality.
+Conversely, assume Conjecture 2 holds and let $G$ is an immersion.
+By Section \ref{sec:Pedal}, $G$ is the dual of some equiaffine pair $(f,\xi)$, and then $(u_0,v_0)$ is an umbilical point for this pair.
+Moreover, the curvature lines of $(f,\xi)$ correspond to asymptotic lines of $G$, which proves that Conjecture 1 also holds. \end{proof}

-If Conjecture 1 holds, then Conjecture 1b holds by taking the dual.
-Conversely, assume Conjecture 1b holds.
-Then by taking the lifting, Conjecture 1a also holds, thus proving the claim. \end{proof}

-\begin{remark} Under a semi-homogeneity hypothesis, it is proved in \cite{Craizer-Garcia} that Conjecture 1a holds.
-Thus, under the semi-homogeneity hypothesis, Conjecture 1 and Conjecture 1b also hold. \end{remark}